 Notice someone abstaining?
 Do not under any circumstances pressure them to drink.
 In fact, be the one that rescues them if they are being pressured.
 Even better, if you know someone who is sober, it never hurts to stay sober for an event or two in solidarity with them.
 Finally, if you suspect someone is struggling with a problem, do your best to refer them to appropriate help.
 You could be a lifesaver, sometimes literally.

 If the above initiatives seem obvious to you, or your office already has them in place, congrats!
 That’s great news, and you’re in a forward-thinking workplace.
 Many companies lack these basic measures towards substance wellbeing.
-On the bright side, that means there’s lots of opportunity to make work life better and healthier for everyone, whether they’re struggling or not.
+On the bright side, that means there’s lots of opportunities to make work-life better and healthier for everyone, whether they’re struggling or not.